home-sweet-gnome/dash-to-panel/README.md

 ## FAQ

+How do I embed my bottom left notification drawer into the panel like a system tray?
+[Top Icons Plus](https://extensions.gnome.org/extension/1031/topicons)

+How do I add a traditional start menu?
+[Gno-Menu](https://extensions.gnome.org/extension/608/gnomenu/)

+How do I disable the hot corner?
+[No Topleft Hot Corner](https://extensions.gnome.org/extension/118/no-topleft-hot-corner)

+How do I move the notifications to somewhere other than the top center?
+[Panel OSD](https://extensions.gnome.org/extension/708/panel-osd)

 How do I add transparency to the panel?
 [Dynamic Panel Transparency](https://extensions.gnome.org/extension/1011/dynamic-panel-transparency/)

 How do I change workspaces by scrolling the mouse wheel in the empty space?
 [Top Panel Workspace Scroll](https://extensions.gnome.org/extension/701/top-panel-workspace-scroll/)

-How do I add a traditional start menu?
-[Gno-Menu](https://extensions.gnome.org/extension/608/gnomenu/)

 Why can't I put the panel vertically on the left or right of the display?
 Gnome-shell and it's numerous extensions add widgets to the panel.
 These widgets have been designed using padding and absolute positioning assuming a horizontal layout.
 At this point in time, I don't think it is possible to allow for a vertical layout and still maintain any sort of reasonable compatibility with many of the other features of Gnome.